bonny/WordPress-Simple-History/readme.txt

 - **User logins** – see when a user login & logout.
 Also see when a user fails to login (good way to catch brute-force login attempts).

+- **User edits** – see when a user is added, updated or removed, and get detailed information about the changes made to the user.

 - **Failed user logins** – see when someone has tried to log in, but failed.
 The log will then include ip address of the possible hacker.

 - **Menu edits**